stratdev3/SimpleW/documentation/simplew/docs/guide/serversentevents.md

 }
 ```

-The `Payload` payload supports multiline text: each line becomes one `payload`: line.
+The `Payload` field supports multiline text : each line becomes one `data:` line.

 ### Broadcast notifications to all clients